 All Troupes participating in State are asked to submit one (1) Powerpoint slide for inclusion in the annual Parade of Troupes presentation.
-The deadline to submit slides has been extended this year to March 28.
+The deadline to submit slides is April 1.
+No fooling!
+This is the final deadline!
 Submit by uploading at the link above.

 Here’s what you can submit: